voidpuls/slimecrewgame/README.md

 ### Requirements

 - Must be able to run statically
-- Must run off of one (1) index.html _or_ main.html (You can have as many files as you want, but there must be only one _entry_ file).
+- Must contain and run on an index.html file
 - Can be online
 - Can be mature